philote/fellowship-pbta/README.md

 Ogre icon by Delapouite under CC BY 3.0\
 Shambling zombie icon by Delapouite under CC BY 3.0\
 Backup icon by Lorc under CC BY 3.0\
+Spears icon by Lorc under CC BY 3.0\
+Rally the troops icon by Lorc under CC BY 3.0\
+Dark squad icon by Lorc under CC BY 3.0\
+Uprising icon by Delapouite under CC BY 3.0\
+Minions icon by Lorc under CC BY 3.0\
+Striking arrows icon by Lorc under CC BY 3.0\
+Arrow flights icon by Lorc under CC BY 3.0\
+Bat icon by Delapouite under CC BY 3.0\